Genealogy in Amalfi

 S. MARIA ASSUNTA – Via Salita di Pastena, 11

-For our experience, if you plan to come here to visit Amalfi, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Amalfi we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 The Milano family has many members in and around Amalfi ( the current mayor Daniele Milano is a Milano too as the Paper Making Family from Nicola Milano cartaro) .